gagliardetto/solana-go/README.md

 func decodeSystemTransfer(tx *solana.Transaction) {
   spew.Dump(tx)

-  // we know that the first instruction of the transaction is a `system` program instruction: i0 := tx.Message.Instructions[0]
+  // Get (for example) the first instruction of this transaction
+  // which we know is a `system` program instruction: i0 := tx.Message.Instructions[0]

-  // parse a system program instruction: inst, err := system.DecodeInstruction(i0.ResolveInstructionAccounts(&tx.Message), i0.Data)
+  // Find the program address of this instruction: progKey, err := tx.ResolveProgramIDIndex(i0.ProgramIDIndex) if if err != nil {
+    panic(err)
+  }

+  // FInd the accounts of this instruction: accounts := i0.ResolveInstructionAccounts(&tx.Message)

+  // Feed the accounts and data to the system program parser
+  // OR see below for alternative parsing when you DON'T know
-  if err != nil {
+  // what program the instruction is for / you don't have a parser. inst, err := system.DecodeInstruction(accounts, i0.Data) if err != nil {
     panic(err)
   }

   // inst.Impl contains the specific instruction type (in this case, `inst.Impl` is a `*system.Transfer`) spew.Dump(inst)
   if _, ok := inst.Impl.(*system.Transfer); !ok {